abelgomez/dblp.downloader/README.md

 > However, there is also a (more cryptic) **unique identifier** associated with a dblp person record.
 You can find this key listed in the "export" drop down menu right next to the name.
 The key can also be found as the "key" attribute of the "person" element in a persons XML export.

-Thus, we use this identifier in this program (removing the `pid/` or the `homepage/` prefix that apprears in different places of the site).
+Thus, we use this identifier in this program (removing the `pid/` or the `homepage/` prefix that apprears in different places of DBLP).
 This identifier can also be easily found in the address of an author's record.

 Using as an example my personal record (https://dblp.org/pid/55/1490.html), my PID is `55/1490`.